About AMOCatlas

 What can you do with it?

-• Load data from any array of the above arrays (or measurement methods) with just a few lines of code
+• Load data from any of these sources with just a few lines of code

 • Compare data across different locations